RoSchmi/VSCode_LPC1113/LPC1113_Uart_Cmd_02/README.md

 The receive function of Uart is realized using interrupts.
 The VS-Code extensions CMake, CMake Tool and Cortex-Debug are used.
 (only "buildType": "Debug" is realized)
+Segger J-Link JTAG-Adapter was used.

-You can enter commands through a terminal program (e.g. teraterm) on your PC which is connected through a FTDI USB/Serial adapter.
+You can enter commands through a terminal program (e.g. teraterm) on your PC which is connected through a FTDI USB/Serial adapter (Baudrate 38400).
 You can enter a command with max.
 3 parameters separated by one or more spaces.

 Actually the only realized command is 'dump', followed by 'this' or a memory address in hex like '0x00541234' and the number of addresses to dump